Import data from one Slack workspace to another

 - Decide how you’d like to import channels with no matching name.
 You can click on the first drop-down menu to choose a different option for all channels, or click on the arrow next to Show channels to override the preselected import setting for individual users.

-- If your Corporate Export file contains private data and you want to import direct messages, tick the box next to Direct Messages between imported users.
+- If your export file contains data from direct messages and you’d like to import them, tick the box next to Direct messages between imported users.